Skip to content

 You would specialise in working either with children and families, or with adults.

-• Agree what support someone needs (and make decisions for them if needed, for example in child protection cases)
+• agreeing what support someone needs (and make decisions for them if needed, for example in child protection cases)

-• Act as a key worker, organising other staff involved in giving support
+• acting as a key worker, organising other staff involved in giving support

-• Give evidence at court hearings, when required
+• giving evidence at court hearings, when required

 You would work closely with other agencies and professionals, such as health workers, youth workers, teachers, the police and the prison service.